pkardas/notes/books/ddia.md

 handler - customers were seeing items removed from the cart.
 Some ideas for automatic conflict resolution:

 - conflict-free replicated datatypes - family of data structures that can be concurrently edited by multiple users
-- mergeable persistent data structures - similar to GIT
+- merge-able persistent data structures - similar to GIT
-- operational transformation - algorithm behind Google Docs - designed specifically for concurrent edits of an ordered list of items - eg. string.
+- operational transformation - algorithm behind Google Docs - designed specifically for concurrent edits of an ordered list of items - e.g. string.

 Replication topology describes the communication paths along which writes are propagated from one node to another ( circular, star, all-to-all).